By Craig Neil

 Website: Gladstones Land

-The ‘Land’ is actually an old townhouse situated close to Edinburgh Castle which is owned and managed by the National Trust who have taken painstaking measures to renovate the interior so it looks just the same as it would have in the early 1600s.
+The ‘Land’ is actually an old townhouse situated close to Edinburgh Castle which is owned and managed by the National Trust for Scotland.
+The trust has skillfully renovated the interior so that it now looks exactly like it would have in the early 1600s.

 While the Georgian House in Edinburgh’s New Town provides a glimpse into the life of the wealthy in the 1700s, Gladstones Land transports you back in time even further to when both the rich and poor shared apartments in the ramshackle tenement buildings of the Old Town.